Five False Ideas About Spain and Spanish People

 5.- Having a "Socialist" Government now, is the same as if we were saying Spain is...
 Communist!!

-Ok, please, don't misunderstand me.
+OK, please, don't misunderstand me.
 I'm not laughing at you!
 Maybe you had thought, until now, any of the above ideas was true for you.
-This is just a list of things we Spaniards hear from our country and culture, and my intention is just to help everybody know what's true and what is not.
+This is just a list of things we Spaniards hear about our country and culture, and my intention is just to help everybody know what's true and what is not.

 Hope you enjoy this list, and, if you have heard about any other stereotype about my country, Spain, share it with us using the comments section below.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.